mozilla/ecosystem-platform/docs/reference/team-processes/work-breakdown-process.md

   timelines and estimates.

 ### Template
-To aid in creating a Technical Specification, use the FxA Epic Technical Specification from the [Mozilla templates][mozilla-templates] under Planners (at the bottom).
+To aid in creating a Technical Specification, use the [FxA Epic Technical Specification](https://docs.google.com/document/d/1Y2s0BUxibALQPnzBa7jqm4VpwklsKtRgE5nccHvWB7w/copy).
 Sections that don’t apply should be left as `Not Applicable`.

 ## Breaking down work